jvanstone/featured-menu-item/README.md

 Add the shortcode [feature-menu-item] to whatever page you want to showcase the feature product for the day of the week.

-Add the shortcode [featured-menu-daily feature-day="choose-day"] to and use a user gernrated tag to show a paticular product.
+Add the shortcode [featured-menu-daily feature-day="choose-day"] to and use a user generated tag to show a paticular product.

 ## Tags to use